 Diatomaceous earth has microscopic, sharp edges that are generally harmless to humans and other animals, but deadly to insects.

-When using diatomaceous earth (DE), be sure to place in dry areas to ensure it stays effective against roaches.
+When using diatomaceous earth (DE), be sure to place it in dry areas to ensure it stays effective against roaches.

 DE is not a pesticide which make it less likely roaches will become sensitized to it’s use.